navikt/lps-oppfolgingsplan-mottak/README.md

 ### 1. The employer must delegate rights to act on their behalf (optional)

-<i>This step is not neccessary if you are acting on behalf of your own company.</i>
+<i>This step is not necessary if you are acting on behalf of your own company.</i>

 To submit a follow-up plan on behalf of an employer, the employer must delegate rights to the API (scope) to you as an LPS system.
 This is done